Next Up: Volunteers and Unpaid Internships

 Our Sprintax tax preparation software for internationals will complete and generate a ITIN application (W-7 form) for you if you do not have an SSN.

 Sprintax will prompt you to get a letter from a “designated school official.”
 That’s us!
-Please visit the Office of Global Learning to get a letter.
-Bring these documents:
+Please request a ITIN letter from the Office of Global Learning.
+You will also need these documents:

 - Valid passport